MichaelCrosson/MTGScraper/README.md

 # MTG Deck Scraper

-This repository contains a Python notebook designed for scraping and analyzing Magic: The Gathering (MTG) deck data.
-The notebook uses web scraping techniques to extract deck details, including card information, deck compositions, and metadata, from MTG Goldfish.
+This repository contains a Python notebook for scraping and analyzing Magic: The Gathering (MTG) commander deck data.
+The information is from MTG Goldfish and

 ## Features